 However, the Free Hit chip may be far more effective in Gameweek 34, which coincides with the FA Cup semi-finals.

-Whereas only two matches have been taken out of BGW29, as many as FOUR matches could be removed from Blank Gameweek 34 (BGW34), which would make it the biggest Blank Gameweek of the season.
+Whereas only two matches have been taken out of BGW29, a minimum of three matches and as many as FOUR fixtures could be removed from Blank Gameweek 34 (BGW34), which would make it the biggest Blank Gameweek of the season.